Early Literacies and Play-Based Pedagogies

 In order to enrol in this subject, you must be accepted into one of the following degrees:

-This subject examines early literacy theories and perspectives, with an emphasis on play-based pedagogies and research approaches.
-Pre-service teachers will create literacy-rich settings by developing a research question, designing a literacy project and documenting children’s literacy learning.
-The experiences and perspectives of families will be sought and the relationship between home literacy practices and early literacy learning will be investigated.
+This subject examines early literacy theories and perspectives, with an emphasis on play-based pedagogies, research approaches and documentation of young children’s literacy learning.
+Students will develop understandings of the experiences and perspectives of families and the relationship between home literacy practices and early literacy learning.
+These understandings will inform the design of literacy rich environments, incorporating play-based learning and intentional teaching.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.